-Q. Are people who smoke at higher risk of being infected with COVID-19?
+Are people who smoke at higher risk of COVID-19?

-Currently, there is no good evidence to suggest that people who smoke are at higher risk of being infected with COVID-19.
-However, there is strong evidence that people who smoke are at higher risk of acute respiratory tract infections generally, including bronchitis and influenza.
+The evidence to suggest that people who smoke are at higher risk of COVID-19 has been inconsistent, but a recent key study found that people who smoke have a three-fold higher risk of COVID-19 infection.
+There is strong evidence that people who smoke are at higher risk of acute respiratory tract infections generally, including bronchitis and influenza.
 Smoking increases the incidence, duration and severity of viral respiratory infections and has also been found to increase the risk of pneumonia.
 Read more at Tobacco in Australia.

-Are people who smoke more likely to have complications if they do become infected with COVID-19?
+Are people who smoke more likely to have worse outcomes, if they are diagnosed with COVID-19?

 How long do people have to stop smoking for to reduce their risk of complications from COVID-19?

-This is not currently known for COVID-19 specifically, but it is well-established the stopping smoking improves lung function.
+This is not currently known for COVID-19 specifically, but it is well-established that stopping smoking improves general lung health.
 For example, quitting improves mucociliary clearance in the nose after two weeks, and in the lungs after three months.
 Rates of bronchitis and pneumonia also decrease, compared to continued smoking.

 How can health professionals best support people who smoke?